 Once a colonial spice plantation, the hilltop Le Jardin du Roi is now a favourite Creole restaurant on Mahé.
 Stroll the property to see not only the colony of giant land tortoises, but also the spices grown on site, including vanilla, cinnamon, saffron and nutmeg.
 Meals are served in the open-air restaurant overlooking the sea, and dishes feature spices and fruits grown on the plantation.

-Every Saturday evening, the Resort’s Kannel comes alive with its Creole Night, featuring a Creole barbecue buffet of local dishes.
+Every Saturday evening, the Resort’s Kannel comes alive ever Wednesday night, featuring a Creole barbecue buffet of local dishes.
 A local band and dancers will get you on your feet, and on-site market stalls showcase local crafts and fashion.
 Save some space to enjoy “La Daube,” a delicious specialty dessert made with sweet potato cooked in coconut milk.

 During the rest of the week, Kannel is open for lunch and dinner.
 Try the Creole octopus salad with lime juice and fresh cilantro or a selection from the specialty Dim Sum menu.